Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 that the linear model is extremely weak since, the closer the R squared value is to 1 (or 100% variability), the more accurate the model is.

+After observing these initial findings, we have determined the two research questions we will discuss in greater detail.
+Our first research question is: how does the tempo and duration of a college football team’s fight song predict the content of the song, specifically the number of clichés/tropes?
+We will utilize the `trope_count` variable, which counts the number of clichés in a fight song (since we define a cliché as whether a song contains the word “fight”, the word “victory”, the word “won”, the word “win”, the word “rah”, nonsense syllables, or an opponent name), to form connections between a song’s duration and tempo and its content.
+The predictor variables we are interested in are:
+`bpm` and `sec_duration`.
+We aim to describe the relationship, if any exists, between the two numerical predictor (X) variables and the numerical response (Y) variable, `trope_count`.
+Our second research question is: how do characteristics of the fight songs of college football teams correspond to their respective historical levels of success (rankings)?
+We will utilize the `rank` variable to form connections between the performances of college football teams and their respective fight songs.
+The predictor variables we are interested in
+are: `victory_win_won`, `opponents`, `nonsense`, and `rah`.
+We aim to describe the relationship, if any exists, between these four categorical predictor (X) variables and the numerical response (Y) variable, `rank`.
+Finally, we will compare the characteristics of fight songs in northern and southern athletic conferences in the `Additional Analysis` section.

 ### Description of Statistical Methods

 For our data analysis, we used a combination of hypothesis tests and a